kuopinghsu/srv32/README.md

 * Branch Penalty

-When the branch enters the write-back phase, it needs to flush the instructions that have been fetched into the pipeline, which causes a delay of two instructions, so the extra cost of the branch is two.
+When the branch is taken during the execute phase, it needs to flush the instructions that have been fetched into the pipeline, which causes a delay of two instructions, so the extra cost of the branch is two.

 <img src="https://github.com/kuopinghsu/simple-riscv/blob/master/images/branch.svg" alt="Branch Penalty" width=640>